jullienl/HPE-Synergy-OneView-demos/Powershell/iLO/README.md

 A RedFish REST command that was added in iLO 4 firmware 2.55 (or later) is used by this script to generate the new self-signed SSL certificate.

->Requirements: iLO 4 firmware 2.55 (or later) - the latest HPOneView 400 library - OneView administrator account.
+>Requirements: iLO 4 firmware 2.55 (or later) - Latest HPOneView 400 and HPRESTCmdlets libraries - OneView administrator account.

   ![image](https://user-images.githubusercontent.com/13134334/38316523-38c262d2-382b-11e8-94ed-f68c1852d240.png)